‘The Theft of Assam and Bengal’s Mandate: Mission to Destroy Indian Democracy’

 The nation-wide delimitation is expected to be conducted by an independent Delimitation Commission after the completion of Census next year.
 However, the delimitation in Assam Assembly Constituencies was carried in 2023 by the Election Commission instead, raising suspicion about the motive behind.
 The delimitation in Assam, based on the 2011 Census, was carried by the Election Commission, reshaping the state's political landscape, reducing the Muslim-majority seats from 35 to 22, It significantly influenced the 2026 assembly election, where the BJP-led NDA secured 102 of 126 seats, altering traditional voting blocs by rearranging the constituencies.

 While the assembly seats remained at 126, the boundaries were drastically redrawn.
 The exercise reduced the electoral influence of Bengali-speaking Muslim voters in Central and Lower Assam by merging their constituencies with regions having higher non-Muslim population.
 This ‘gerrymandering’ was designed to favour the ruling BJP.
 The extent of damage done by the gerrymandering could be gauged from the fact that 18 of the 19 Congress winners and 22 of 24 with its allies are Muslims, mostly those not considered indigenous, while all the 102 winners of the BJP and its allies are Hindus who follow indigenous faiths.
-So, the Congress is indeed reduced to a ‘Miya’ party- of Bengali speaking Muslims - as alleged by Himanta Biswa Sarma.
 It is a massive polarisation and unprecedented consolidation of Hindus.
 The victory for the NDA is widely attributed to the new boundaries.
 Major areas like Barpeta and Goalpara West saw significant changes to their demographics, contributing to NDA wins in those areas.

 The delimitation exercise has resulted in fewer constituencies in minority-dominated regions and more seats in areas where the BJP and its allies have established support bases.
 This helped Himanta Biswa Sarma to register a hattrick.
 The electoral map shows that constituencies bordering Bangladesh and once having sizeable population of Bengali-speaking Muslims have turned saffron in these polls.
 These were constituencies where the Congress and the Badruddin Ajmal-led All India United Democratic Front did very well in 2021 polls.
 Because of the delimitation, the BJP and its allies managed to win 11 of 14 Lok Sabha seats in 2024 and now 102 of 126 Assembly seats.

-The Chief Election Commissioner (EC) has not learnt any lessons from the misconceived SIR exercise introduced in 2025 in Bihar just before the Assembly election.
+The Chief Election Commissioner (CEC) has not learnt any lessons from the misconceived SIR exercise introduced in 2025 in Bihar just before the Assembly election.
 It is suspected that the ruling BJP at the Centre having done badly, securing only 240 seats out of 543 in the 2024 Lok Sabha election, wanted the CEC to device a new method of revising the electoral rolls to its advantage.
 That explains why the CEC is so adamant to continue the Special Intensive Revision (SIR) of voters, unknown earlier, on the eve of elections.
-The SIR is conducted deviating from the law- Section 25 of the Representation of the People Act, 1950 and the Rule 25 of the Registration of Electors Rules, 1960.
-The SIR has proved to be a cumbersome exercise, disfranchising eligible voters, by targeting certain communities, rather than helping to benefit voters by simplifying the process of registration.
+The SIR is conducted deviating from the established law.
+The SIR's cumbersome exercise has disfranchised millions of eligible voters, targeting certain communities.

-The EC also exercised arbitrary power of transferring government servants for election duty.
-The EC transferred nearly 500 officials in Bengal, including the very top officials - the Chief Secretary, the Home Secretary, DGP, DMs and SPs. without consent or prior knowledge of the state government.
-Surprisingly, when these wholesale transfers were challenged in Calcutta High Court, the Court quashed the PIL stating that the action of the EC was not arbitrary, nor Bengal given any step-motherly treatment.
+The CEC exercised arbitrary power of transferring government servants for election duty.
+He transferred nearly 500 officials in Bengal, including the top officials - the Chief Secretary, the Home Secretary, DGP, DMs and SPs. without consent or prior knowledge of the state government.

 The EC has failed to enforce the Model Code of Conduct (MCC).
+The state machinery was misused for election campaigns by Narendra Moodi and Amit Shah.
 Himanta Biswa Sarma made several hate speeches during his campaigns against the Muslims.
-No action was taken against him.
-Similarly, the several letters that Mamata wrote to the CEC complaining about the electoral mal-practices fell on deaf ears.
+Mamata's several letters to the CEC complaining about the electoral mal-practices fell on the deaf ears.
 The delegation by a team of TMC MPs made no difference.
-The CEC has been acting arbitrarily as a law unto himself.
+The CEC has been acting as a law unto himself.

 Earlier on March 12, some 193 opposition MPs – 130 from Lok Sabha and 63 from Rajya Sabha – submitted a notice in both the Houses of Parliament seeking the removal of CEC Gyanesh Kumar.
-They, inter alia, charged him of being ‘subservient’ to the Executive and of ‘deliberate abuse of power and position of a conditional office’.
+They charged him, inter alia, of being ‘subservient’ to the Executive and of ‘deliberate abuse of power and position of a constitutional office’.
 The Chairman of Rajya Sabha, CP Radhakrishnan, and the Speaker of Lok Sabha, Om Birla, have rejected the notice.
 No specific reasons were cited for the rejection.
-What is important to note is that it is the first time that the entire opposition expressed no confidence in the CEC for his brazen partisan-arbitrary functioning, and loss of faith in his ability to conduct free and fair elections.
+What is important to note is that it is the first time that the entire opposition expressed no confidence in the CEC for his brazen partisan role, and loss of faith in his ability to conduct free and fair elections.
 The CEC should have resigned.
-His continuation poses a grave threat to democracy, as he has a long term that ends only in 2029.
+His continuation poses a grave threat to democracy, as he has a long term that ends in 2029.

 Delivering the first Dr Rajendra Prasad Memorial Lecture at Chanakya National Law University in Patna on April 4, Justice BV Nagarathna of the Supreme Court said: “that the independence of the Election Commission of India is central to the conduct of elections and the political process.
 If those who conduct elections are dependent on those who contest them, the neutrality of the process cannot be assured…the risk to a constitutional system lies not only in the violation of rights but also in the weakening of institutions that enforce limits on power.”